 At the state level, the Virginia Department of Education specifies licensure regulations and competencies for the endorsement and licensure of classroom teachers.
 As part of its state agreement with CAEP, the Virginia Department of Education conducts a joint accreditation visit with CAEP to verify that Old Dominion University's educator preparation programs meet state standards.
 In addition, the university submits annual and biennial reports of teacher candidate licensure tests and other performance metrics in compliance with state regulations.
-The licensure area covered by this proposed program is secondary (6th-12th grades).
-The proposed program fully meets the standards of the Virginia Department of Education for the preparation of secondary teachers in the earth science, physics, chemistry, biology, English, mathematics, and social studies content areas.
-The program will undergo review by VDOE as part of its new program proposal review process to ensure alignment with the VDOE standards and statutory regulations for elementary education PreK-6.
-In addition, the program will be reported in the upcoming CAEP Annual Report as a new program.
-Future cycles of VDOE annual and biennial reports and CAEP annual reports will report entry, completion, and performance-based outcomes for this program.
+The licensure area covered by this proposed program is elementary (PreK-6 grades).
+The proposed program fully meets the standards of the Virginia Department of Education for the preparation of early childhood/elementary teachers in PreK-Grade 6 classrooms.